-People who experience an episode of herpes, either facial or genital, should consider themselves infectious from the start of the episode to the healing of the last ulcer.
+People who experience an episode of herpes, either facial or genital, should consider themselves infectious from the start of the episode (i.e. tingling sensations) to the healing of the last ulcer.
 During this time the virus can be transmitted to other people and in rare cases, can be transferred to other areas of the body.
-Increasingly, genital herpes (genital HSV-1) is being caused by faceto-genital transmission.
+Increasingly, genital herpes (genital HSV-1) is being caused by face-to-genital transmission.
 Remember, most of us acquire facial herpes in the first 5 years of our lives.